Beaches by boat from Fiskardo

-Leaving Foki Bay, as you motor southwards along the coast you will find several little coves, sometimes tiny, named and unnamed.
+Leaving Foki Beach, as you motor southwards along the coast you will find several little coves, sometimes tiny, named and unnamed.

 Evreti: One of the secluded bays is Evreti, near the small island of Daskalio (also called Asteris).
 Evreti has a small pebble beach with beautiful turquoise waters.

 Continuing south you will reach the fishfarms.
 This is the southern limit you can go by motorboat if you have started from Fiskardo.
-Paradise beach and Agia Sofia are out of the three nautical mile limit.
-Please check with your boat rental.
+Please check with your boat rental if Paradise beach and Agia Sofia are out of the three nautical mile limit.

 Cruising over to Ithaca

 From Fiskardo it is only a short distance to the neighbouring island of Ithaca.
 Just keep in mind that the wind picks up in the afternoon, so it can be a bit choppy if you return to the Kefalonia coast later in the day.

 Polis Bay: This is an organized beach with sun beds, umbrellas and a beach bar.
 So why not go over to Polis Bay for a drink and a snack?
 You can even walk up the (very steep) road to the village of Stavros, where you can find cafes and tavernas.
 Mooring is easy in Polis Bay.

 If you prefer secluded beaches you can find several smaller beaches near Polis bay, mostly with pebbles.